 If you are bold enough to question tie enthusiasts (practitioners or mothers) on social media, you invariably get shouted down.
 Health professionals are told they are ‘not keeping up’ and are subjected to ad hominem attack: that’s a common tactic used by those selling snake oil.
 I’ve been accused of a lack of compassion (I’m weeping with the babies and their mothers).
 I’ve been accused of not being ‘tie savvy’.
-I’ve been banned from posting in most of the tie Facebook groups and I received emails from lactation consultants advising me against speaking at the Midwives and Mothers Alliance conference earlier this year: I am accused of ‘damaging reputations’ and putting livelihoods at risk.
+I’ve been banned from posting in most of the tie Facebook groups and I received emails from lactation consultants advising me against speaking at the Midwives and Mothers Alliance conference: I am accused of ‘damaging reputations’ and putting livelihoods at risk.

 Actually, Science doesn’t care whether you believe it or not.
 The truth will always be true and any theory needs to stand up to scrutiny.